m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

 ...
 ````

 I haven't covered all the paths through this branching code, but hopefully the principle is clear.
-Note the recursion in FirstCollapseCase - rather than a while loop, each `LoopStep` knows either that it's the termination of the iteration, or how to
+Note the recursion in FirstCollapseCase - rather than a while loop, each `LoopStep` knows either that it's the termination of the iteration, or what the next `LoopStep` is.